Home » Economy » FATF Report on India

 • No financial help is given to those countries by the International Monetary Fund (IMF), World Bank, Asian Development Bank (ADB) and the European Union (EU).

-• They also face a number of international economic and financial restrictions & sanctions.
+• They also face some international economic and financial restrictions & sanctions.

 Sharing is caring!